 How should I package my products on Amazon?

-In addition to special discounts, email marketing and offering consistently good customer service, your packaging will make your customers care.
+In addition to special discounts, email marketing and offering consistent customer service, your packaging will make your customers care.

 The 6 Essentials to Amazing E-Commerce Packaging